What are IGOS?

 Why are publications from IGOs useful for my research?

-UBC Library collections has a comprehensive collection of publications from the following organizations:
+UBC LIbrary has a comprehensive collection of publications from the following organizations:

 From the Union of International Associations, this is an annual publication in multiple volumes.
 Volume one provides a description and contact information for all of its member organizations in an A - Z listing.
 Descriptions include information on founder(s), members, structure, aims, activities, language(s), staffing, subsidiary organizations, and funding base.
 The Library also purchases Volume three, which is a subject directory/index to its members.